XanaduAI/strawberryfields/doc/introduction/circuits.rst

 Compilation
 -----------

-The :class:`~strawberryfields.Program` object also provides *compilation* methods, that automatically transform your circuit into an *equivalent* circuit with a particular layout or topology.
+The :class:`.Program` object also provides the :meth:`.Program.compile` method that automatically transforms your circuit into an :term:`equivalent circuit` with a particular layout or topology.
 For example, the ``gbs`` compile target will compile a circuit consisting of Gaussian operations and Fock measurements into canonical Gaussian boson sampling form.